 - Day 1 (București – Brașov – Lacul Sfânta Ana – Miercurea Ciuc)

 The highlight of the day was Lacul Sfânta Ana, the only crater lake in Romania, located in the Ciomatu Mare mountain, part of the Eastern Carpathians.
 What you need to know is that the road from Bixad is one of the worst I’ve ever seen, full of potholes and bumps.
 So your nerves are really put to the test – for a moment, I wanted to quit and go back.
 But the location is amazing, and the lake’s water is crystal clear.
-There is a car fee of 10 to 20 RON, depending on where you want to park your car.
+There is a car parking fee, 10 or 20 RON, that depends on the distance from the parking spot to the lake.
 And since we’re in Ținutul Secuiesc (Székely Land), you must try the kürtőskalács, a local pastry horn.
-My favourite is the one with chopped nuts.
+My favorite is the one with chopped nuts.

 The day ended near Miercurea Ciuc, in the middle of the forest, with fresh air and a clear sky, full of stars.
 Priceless feeling…